-The expected outcome of the execution stage are the implementation of the procurement procedure and of the PCP/PPI contracts.
-For PCPs procurements, this includes validation and comparison of the performance of the competing PCP solutions to verify fitness for purpose for converting the solutions into permanent service.
-For PPI procurements, this includes the deployment of the innovative solutions and evaluation of results of operating the procured solutions in real-life operating conditions with a duration that allows for appropriate evaluation of the impact of the innovative solutions on the conversion into permanent service.
+The expected outcome of the execution stage is the implementation of the procurement procedure and of the PCP/PPI contracts.
+For PCP, this includes validating and comparing the performance of the competing PCP solutions to verify if they can be converted into permanent service.
+For PPI, this includes deploying the innovative solutions and evaluating the results in real-life operating conditions, with a duration that allows for appropriate evaluation of the potential impact of these solutions if converted into permanent service.